 2) You have a misspelling in your job title (or really anywhere)

 It’s obvious that typos aren’t a good thing, right?
-According to research by Adzuna: “Over 6 in 10 resumes in the U.S. contain at least one spelling mistake.”
-Does this surprise you?
-Be sure to spell check AND grammar check so common errors are caught and corrected (we’re looking at you “manger” vs. “manager”).
+But according to research by job search engine Adzuna: “Over 6 in 10 resumes in the U.S. contain at least one spelling mistake.”
+Be sure to not just spell check but also use grammar check so common errors are found (we’re looking at you “manger” vs. “manager”).

-3) You mention your entire personal life in your summary.
+3) You mention your entire personal life in your summary

-6) You list every single job you have had since you were 15.
+5) You list every single job you have had since you were 15.
 It shows experience, right?

-7) You lie.
+7) You lie